The Solomon Scandals A Washington newspaper novel by David Rothman

 image Just keep in mind the S word, satire.
 Despite all the genuine details, the Telegram in many ways bears about the same relationship to actual newspapers as the Union Broadcasting System in Network did to CBS, ABC or NBC.
 That said, the Telegram is closer to reality than either UBS in Network or the Daily Beast in Scoop.
 My novel broaches a number of genuine issues, such as the influence of business and government on the contents of newspapers and TV networks.

-STONE: So you’re antimedia?
+STONE: So you’re anti big media?

 ROTHMAN: Only when they deserve it.
 I hate to see investigative reporting cut back by the current ad drought.
 Talk about ways to make newspapers wimpier!
 I wonder if many newspapers today would give you the time to check out Seymour Solomon.
-Yes, you have your tangles with George McWilliams, the sharklike editor; and he is of mixed mind—about your investigating his pal .
+Yes, you have your tangles with George McWilliams, the sharklike editor; and he is of mixed mind—about your investigating his pal.
 But at least the Telegram has the money and spends it.

 STONE: But isn’t investigative reporting happening on the Internet.
 Look at Josh Marshall’s site.

-Abraham A. RibicoffimageROTHMAN: Actually yes, as my story about the late Sen. Abraham Ribicoff shows.
+Abraham A. RibicoffROTHMAN: Actually yes, as my story about the late Sen. Abraham Ribicoff shows.
 Here’s a member of a GSA-related committee who held an investment of tens of thousands of dollars in a CIA-occupied building leased through GSA.
 And he hid behind a trustee and denied having any government-related investments.
 Then he continued his business relationship with the landlord involved on other properties.
 Jim Polk followed up on the NBC Nightly News and in the New Republic.
-That’s the GSA building itself in the photo.

 STONE: How’d you start digging through those 400 leases and discover that Abraham Ribicoff was a hidden investor?

-Of course, as is often the case, no one got punished, just as no one does for the building collapse in Scandals.
+imageOf course, as is often the case, no one got punished.
 At least the investigators gave GSA (photo) a good scolding for being so lax about including the names of all partners in leases involving partnerships.
 It promised to do better.
 Would that I have time to follow up—and see if the bureaucracy has kept its word!

 STONE: Didn’t you also write for the Washington Post about a guy named Solomon?